tjthejuggler/tail/wallpaper_slideshow/DOCUMENTATION.md

 - Clear the wallpaper history

 The history is stored in the `~/.wallpaper_notes/wallpaper_history.json` file and keeps track of the last 50 wallpapers shown.

+### Tabbed Interface

+The new tabbed interface combines multiple features in a single window, making it easier to manage your wallpaper slideshow.

+#### History Tab

+The History tab provides the same functionality as the standalone Wallpaper History window:

+- View recently shown wallpapers with thumbnails
+- Set a specific wallpaper as the current wallpaper by double-clicking or using the "Set as Current Wallpaper" button
+- Clear the wallpaper history
+- Refresh the history list

+#### Notes Tab

+The Notes tab provides the same functionality as the standalone Notes window:

+- View and edit notes for the current wallpaper
+- Browse all wallpapers with notes
+- Export and import notes
+- Refresh the current wallpaper

+#### Settings Tab

+The Settings tab provides a user-friendly interface for configuring the slideshow:

+- **General Settings**:
+  - Image directory: Set the directory containing your wallpaper images
+  - Change interval: Set the time between wallpaper changes (in seconds)
+  - Shuffle images: Enable or disable random shuffling of wallpapers

+- **Advanced Settings**:
+  - Supported extensions: Configure which file extensions are recognized as wallpapers
+  - PID file: Set the location of the PID file
+  - Log file: Set the location of the log file

+- **Actions**:
+  - Save Settings: Save the settings without applying them
+  - Apply Settings: Save the settings and restart the slideshow to apply them
+  - Reset to Defaults: Reset all settings to their default values

 ### System Tray Autostart